gh28942/shpock-mean-price/README.md

 # shpock-mean-price
-Calculate the mean and total price of articles sold on Shpock.com
+Calculate the mean and total price of articles sold on Shpock.com.
+Uses Python and Selenium.
+Video of the calculation being done: https://www.youtube.com/watch?v=FSRPpX8036Y

 user variables: